 - Ø Laggy themes or even extensions

 Below are some of the effective ways to fix these issues.

-7 Best Methods to Fix Memory Leakage on Windows, Mac, or Linux
+Ways to Firefox Memory Leakage on Windows, Mac, or Linux

 1) Disable any disused extension or theme

 One of the common reasons why you face leakage-related issues is because you have a variety of extensions or preferred themes that are running in the background, consuming the system resources.

 - STEP 1: First of all, click on the three dots at the top right corner of your Firefox browser and select the “Add-on” option present below.